 Q: My study was approved by the IRB, do I need to send anything else to the IRB?

 A: Yes.
-All studies approved by the IRB must submit annual Continuing Review documents (see IRB Documents for this form) to the IRB via the NUNM IRB Liaison, Emily Stack.
+All studies approved by the IRB must submit annual Continuing Review documents (see IRB Documents for this form) to the IRB via the NUNM IRB Liaison.
 Additionally, any proposed changes to a protocol must be approved by the IRB; a Protocol Revision Amendment Form (PRAF) must be submitted for this action (see IRB Documents for this form).
 Any adverse events must also be reported (see IRB Documents for adverse events forms and logs).
-Once a study is completed and no further data analysis, publications, presentations, etc. will occur, the investigators must submit a Final Review document to the IRB via the NUNM IRB Liaison, Emily Stack, (see IRB Documents for this form).
+Once a study is completed and no further data analysis, publications, presentations, etc. will occur, the investigators must submit a Final Review document to the IRB via the NUNM IRB Liaison, (see IRB Documents for this form).

 In addition to the processes listed above, all investigators on each study must submit their annual DSFI (Disclosure of Significant Financial Interest – see IRB Documents for this form) to the IRB Liaison as well as certificates of completion for their RCR and HIPAA trainings.